functionalfriday/fsharp-saturn-demos/WineTasting/README.md

 ## TODO

+## 2021-05-06

-- currently the database is copied (!) from main folder to bin/Debug/net5...
-This is stupid -> fix
+- app.sqlite database is not copied to bin/Debug/... anymore.
+- Instead the app.sqlite file is located in WineTastingWeb base folder.

 ## 2021-04-21